Higher-order derivatives of first-passage percolation with respect to the environment: Introduction

 If the edge passage times are continuously distributed, geodesics are unique, and the event $A_i=\{\partial_if\neq 0\}$ coincides with the event that edge $i$ is essential--that is that is, every geodesic passes through $i$.
 Benjamini, Kalai, and Schramm studied the discrete case and encountered a major challenge: proving that the probability of $A_i$ decays as $n^{-\xi}$.
 If the event $A_i$ occurs, we say that the edge $i$ is influential.
 The authors of \cite{benjamini2006} proposed a simpler problem: prove that $\mathbb P(A_i)\to 0$.
 This problem was resolved recently.
 In the continuous setting, we now have bounds of the form $\mathbb P(A_j)\leq Cn^{-\xi}$.
 The first such results appeared in \cite{DamronHanson2017}, were strengthened in \cite{AhlbergHoffman2019} (which removed differentiability assumptions), and culminated in polynomial bounds in \cite{DembinElboimPeled2024}.

-Over the past 20 years, the Benjamini-Kalai-Schramm trick has been successfully used to bound variances in numerous problems, many now categorized as superconcentration problems \cite{chatterjee2014} or part of the Kardar–Parisi–Zhang (KPZ) universality class \cite{AlbertsKhaninQuastel2014}, \cite{CorwinGhosalHammond2021}.
+Over the past 20 years, the method developed by Benjamini, Kalai, and Schramm has been successfully used to bound variances in numerous problems, many now categorized as superconcentration problems \cite{chatterjee2014} or part of the Kardar–Parisi–Zhang (KPZ) universality class \cite{AlbertsKhaninQuastel2014}, \cite{CorwinGhosalHammond2021}.
 First-passage percolation models can also be viewed as extreme cases of random polymers in the zero-temperature limit \cite{Zygouras2024}.

 In \cite{benaim2008} and \cite{DamronHansonSosoe2015}, the $\frac{n}{\log n}$ variance bound was extended to a large class of distributions.
 The exponent $\chi$, discussed earlier, is called the fluctuation exponent.
 It is related to the transversal exponent $\xi$, defined as the number for which $C\cdot n^{\xi}$ is the maximal distance from the geodesic to the straight line between the starting and ending point.
 The exponents $\chi$ and $\xi$ satisfy the KPZ scaling relation $\chi=2\xi-1$.
 The inequality $\chi\geq 2\xi-1$ was proved in \cite{NewmanPiza1995}, while the reverse inequality $\chi\leq 2\xi-1$ was first shown in \cite{chatterjee2013}, then generalized and simplified in \cite{AuffingerDamron2014}.
 These scaling exponents are closely tied to the asymptotic shape of the balls in the first-passage percolation metric; see \cite{CoxDurrett1981} and \cite{ChatterjeeDey2016}.